alainware/arduino-pot/README.md

 ## Usage

-1. Compile upload the code from `arduino/potentiometer_read.ino` to your Arduino UNO board.
+1. Compile and upload the code from `arduino/potentiometer_read.ino` to your Arduino UNO board.
 2. Check the assigned COM port in the Arduino IDE software.

     ![Arduino UNO Serial Port](./res/img/check_port.png)